slick1015/OryxMods/README.md

 ## DropNotifications
 Notifies the player when a white or orange bag is dropped with a swirly effect and text notification.

-Configuration file can be found in: `<game directory>/OryxMods/DropNotifications.toml`
+Configuration file can be found at: `<game directory>/OryxMods/DropNotifications.toml`

 TODO: include gif.